microsoft/muzic/getmusic/README.md

 skip?n
 Select condition tracks ('b' for bass, 'd' for drums, 'g' for guitar, 'l' for lead, 'p' for piano, 's' for strings, 'c' for chords; multiple choices; input any other key to skip): lc
 Select content tracks ('l' for lead, 'b' for bass, 'd' for drums, 'g' for guitar, 'p' for piano, 's' for strings; multiple choices): dgp
-Truncate to a length of 512? (y/n): y
 ```

 In this example, we generate drum, guitar, and piano tracks based on the lead and chord tracks.
 We also truncate the song at a length of 512 to avoid extrapolation.